istio/istio.io/_docs/tasks/telemetry/using-istio-dashboard.md

 ---
 title: Visualizing Metrics with Grafana

-overview: This task shows you how to setup and use the Istio Dashboard to monitor mesh traffic.
+description: This task shows you how to setup and use the Istio Dashboard to monitor mesh traffic.

-order: 40
+weight: 40

-layout: docs
-type: markdown
 ---
 {% include home.html %}